CromwellEnage/parameter/doc/reference.rst

 --------------------------------------------------------

-If this library does **not** support perfect forwarding, determines the number of arguments less than which ``BOOST_PARAMETER_FUNCTION`` et. al. generates an exponential number of overloads, and greater than or equal to which the code generating macros do not.
-Will only be ``#defined`` by the library if it is not already ``#defined`` and ``BOOST_PARAMETER_HAS_PERFECT_FORWARDING`` is **not** ``#defined``.
+If this library does **not** support perfect forwarding, determines the number of arguments less than which |parameters| generates an exponential number of function call operator overloads, and greater than or equal to which
+|parameters| does not.
+Will only be ``#defined`` by the library if it is
+not already ``#defined`` and ``BOOST_PARAMETER_HAS_PERFECT_FORWARDING`` is **not** ``#defined``.